itk-dev/openid-connect/README.md

 When a user wishes to authenticate themselves, we create an instance of `OpenIdConfigurationProvider` and direct them to the authorization url this provides.
 Here the user can authenticate and if successful be redirected back the uri provided.
+During verification of the response from authorizer we can extract information about the user from the `id_token`.

 ## Usage